fatimash12/Idealized-ice-cover-lake-simulation/project's details.md

 Here, f is the Coriolis frequency, which increases with latitude, and U and L are the characteristic velocity and length scales of the flow, respectively.
 *see:C. L. Ramon et al., 'Bathymetry and latitude modify lake warming under ice,' Hydrol.
 Earth Syst.
 Sci., 25,1813-1825,2021.*

-**The importance of Earth’s rotation for horizontal flows can be parameterized with the Rossby number** Earth’s rotation affects horizontal flows when Ro <1 For the downslope gravity currents, the scales U and L correspond to the cross-shore velocity and the distance from the shore to the center of the lake basin, respectively.
+**The importance of Earth’s rotation for horizontal flows can be parameterized with the Rossby number:**
+Earth’s rotation affects horizontal flows when Ro <1 For the downslope gravity currents, the scales U and L correspond to the cross-shore velocity and the distance from the shore to the center of the lake basin, respectively.
 Gravity currents triggered by horizontal convection are usually “slow” (U of O (cm s−1 ), Fer et al., 2002; Monismith et al., 1990; Wells and Sherman, 2001), so their Rossby numbers are usually less than 1.